mjhanninen/clj-uenv/README.md

 facilitate local development and the `*_FILE` convention for handling large and, in some settings, secret values.

+## Status

+This library is at the **experimental** stage at best.
+Things are missing and anything can break.

 ## Features

 - Reads environment variables from `.env` style files